-Between areas that need to be fine-roughed, retract the tool to safety clearance and move to the starting point of the next area to be rough-milled.
+Between areas that need to be fine-roughed, retract the tool to the set-up clearance and move to the starting point of the next area to be roughmilled.

 7.7 FLOOR FINISHING (Cycle 23, DIN/ISO: G123)

 The tool approaches the machining plane smoothly (on a vertically tangential arc) if there is sufficient room.
 If there is not enough room, the TNC moves the tool to depth vertically.
 The tool then clears the finishing allowance remaining from rough-out.